Make sure your furniture doesn’t tip over

-Children are curious and creative, always learning and discovering things.
+Children are curious and creative, always learning and discovering.
 This helps make children aged 1-7 years more accident-prone.
 And the smallest ones, aged 1-4 years, are most at risk of serious injuries.
-That’s why a chest-of-drawers – no matter what model or size – can be a hazard if it isn’t secured to the wall.
-There are many examples of children pulling out one or several drawers and then pulling themselves up, climbing up, hanging on or climbing into them.
+That’s why a chest of drawers – no matter what model or size – can be a hazard if it isn’t secured to the wall.
+There are many examples where children have pulled out one or several drawers and pulled themselves up, climbed up, hung on or climbed into them.

 We adults are at risk, too, not just children.
 We sometimes open several drawers at the same time.
 Sometimes we put too many or too heavy things in the front of the drawers.
-When this happens, the centre of gravity shifts outside the base of the furniture and it tips over.
+In these cases, the centre of gravity shifts outside the base of the furniture and it tips over.
 Leaning on a drawer for support or when we get up from the floor can also cause tipping.

 Secure your chest of drawers, simple and safe

 When you buy an IKEA chest of drawers you must always follow the assembly instructions and secure it with the accompanying attachment devices.
 They’re easy to mount, and screws and plugs are included.
 Just fill the holes with putty when you want to move your chest of drawers, or are moving to another home.